-Since SSDI is considered to be unearned income, and SSI is a needs-based benefit, your SSI payment will be reduced by the SSDI payment, after a \$20 exclusion is applied.
+Since SSDI is unearned income, and SSI is a needs-based benefit, your SSI payment will be reduced by the SSDI payment, after a \$20 exclusion is applied.
 If your SSDI payment (after the \$20 exclusion) is more than your full SSI payment, you will no longer be eligible to receive your SSI payment.